-Having identified a rise in miR153 expression correlated with a reduction of Kv7.4, we established that miR153 has a direct targeting effect on the 3'UTR of KCNQ4 using a luciferase reporter assay.
-Furthermore, we showed that addition of synthetic miR153 to MAs from NT rats caused an up-regulation of KCNQ4 mRNA, decreased Kv7.4 protein expression, and attenuated relaxations to structurally different Kv7 activators similar to that seen in arteries from SHRs (current study and $^{3,4,7,15}$ ).
-A shift in the relaxation response to the $\beta$ -adrenoceptor agonist isoprenaline was also observed in miR153-transfected MAs although not significantly, which may reflect the complex intracellular signalling involved.
-Interestingly, transfection of miR153 impaired the relaxation induced by Kv7 activators in the cerebral artery, which showed no change in miR153 levels between NT and hypertensive rats, further suggesting that a rise in miR153 down-regulates Kv7.4 protein function.
+Having identified a rise in miR153 expression correlated with a reduction in Kv7.4 we established that miR153 has a direct targeting effect on the 3' UTR of KCNQ4 using a luciferase reporter assay.
+Furthermore, we showed that addition of synthetic miR153 to mesenteric arteries from NT rats caused an up-regulation of KCNQ4 mRNA, decreased Kv7.4 protein expression and attenuated relaxations to structurally different Kv7 activators similar to that seen in arteries from SHRs (current study and ^{3,4,7,15}).
+A shift in the relaxation response to the β -adrenoceptor agonist isoprenaline was also observed in miR153 intracellular signalling involved.
+Interestingly, transfection of miR153 impaired the relaxation induced by Kv7 activators in the cerebral artery, which showed no change in miR153 levels between normotensive and hypertensive rats, further suggesting that a rise in miR153 downregulates Kv7.4 protein function.
 It is worth stressing that the rise in miR153 produced by transfection with a synthetic mimetic far exceeds levels seen in arteries from SHRs.
-However, we have no knowledge about the regulation of miR153 in arteries in response to hypertensive cues, and the data are a good proof of concept.
-The striking similarity in Kv7 characteristics between arteries from SHRs and those from NT rats transfected with miR153 provides strong support for miR153 regulation of Kv7.4.
-Furthermore, it is possible that in SHRs, miRs exert their effect in a timedependent manner.
-Thus, to obtain a similar effect in our in vitro system, after only 24 h, we need a very high concentration of miR153.
+However, we have no knowledge about the regulation of miR153 in arteries in response to hypertensive cues and the data are a good proof of concept.
+The striking similarity in Kv7 characteristics between arteries from SHRs and those from NT rats transfected with miR153 provide strong support for miR153 regulation of Kv7.4.

+Furthermore, it is possible that in SHRs, miRs exert their effect in a time-dependent manner.
+Thus to obtain a similar effect in our in vitro system, after only 24h, we need a very high concentration of miR153.

-Remarkably, our pressure myography data showed that media/lumen ratio and average wall thickness were significantly increased in miR153-transfected vessels compared with NTC miR-transfected vessels, showing a tendency of shifting the morphological characteristics of native NT MAs towards an SHR phenotype within 24 h after transfection.
-The increase in average wall thickness (from 24.9 $\pm$ 1.1 to 31.0 $\pm$ 1.0 $\mu$ m) produced by miR153 transfection is equivalent to the possible appearance of just one extra layer of smooth muscle cells.
-Vascular remodelling involves several cell types including a phenotypic switch of VSMCs between a differentiated, contractile state with a low proliferation rate to a dedifferentiated, synthetic state in which VSMCs are more proliferative.
-Studies with vascular smooth muscle-specific knockout of Dicer show miRs are crucial for VSMC development, differentiation, and contractile function.20-22,35 Importantly, widespread loss of miR expression in these knockout animals caused decreased blood pressure attributed to a reduced contractile tone and media thickness in aorta. miR153 has also been linked to proliferation in venous samples after mechanical injury.
-However, H&E staining did not reveal an increase in cell number in the tunica media, suggesting that the wall thickening stems from deposition of collagen, fibronectin, and other components of the extracellular matrix similar to the remodelled arterial structures in SHRs or there is an increase in cell size.
+Remarkably, our pressure myography data showed that media/lumen ratio and average wall thickness were significantly increased in miR153 transfected vessels compared to NTC miR transfected vessels, showing a tendency of shifting the morphological characteristics of native normotensive mesenteric arteries towards an SHR phenotype within 24h after transfection.
+The increase in average wall thickness (from $24.9 \pm 1.1 \,\mu m$ to $31.0 \pm 1.0 \,\mu m$) produced by miR153 transfection is equivalent to the possible appearance of just one extra layer of smooth muscle cells.
+Vascular remodelling 31,32 involves several cell types including a phenotypic switch of VSMCs between a differentiated, contractile state with a low proliferation rate to a dedifferentiated, synthetic state in which VSMCs are more proliferative.
+33,34 Studies with vascular smooth muscle-specific knockout of Dicer, show miRs are crucial for VSMC development, differentiation, and contractile function. $^{20-22,35}$ Importantly, widespread loss of miR expression in these knockout animals caused decreased blood pressure attributed to a reduced contractile tone and media thickness in aorta.36 miR153 has also been linked to proliferation in venous samples after mechanical injury.37 However, H&E staining did not reveal an increase in cell number in the tunica media suggesting the wall thickening stems from deposition of collagen, fibronectin, and other components of the extracellular matrix similar to the remodelled arterial structures in SHRs^{31, 32} or there is an increase in cell size.
 The mechanisms linking Kv7.4 dysfunction and changes in arterial morphology and responsiveness will be the focus of future studies.